 “I was determined to stay in school.
 I knew that education was the only way to liberate myself.”

-With Camfed’s support through its partnership with the Mastercard Foundation, Rosalinda is now studying Law at university, using it as “a weapon... to fight against any discrimination.”
-She is part of Central University Students’ Parliament House, and has been appointed as a member of the Tribunal for the Law Students Union.
-Growing up she felt she never had the opportunity to air her views, and she recognises that there are so many marginalized girls whose voices are not heard, and who keep being discriminated against.
+With CAMFED’s support through its partnership with the Mastercard Foundation, Rosalinda went on to read Law at university, determined to use her knowledge as “a weapon... to fight against any discrimination.”
+She became part of Central University Students’ Parliament House, and was appointed as a member of the Tribunal for the Law Students Union.
+Growing up she felt she never had the opportunity to air her views, and she recognizes that there are so many marginalized girls whose voices are not heard, and who keep being discriminated against.

 “I believe that, when you have knowledge of things, it impacts you and it empowers you.”